geckogecko/jumpstar/README.md

 <img src="https://raw.githubusercontent.com/geckogecko/jumpstar/master/development/playstore/merge_from_ofoct.jpg" alt="Screenshots" height="350"/>

-Weekly new exercises for vertical jump training.
+Detailed plans for your vertical jump training.
 Work through the exercises, increase your jump height and track your progress.
-Plans with and without equipment doable at your home or at your gym.
-Without any advertisements inside this open-source app!
+Plans with and without equipment doable at home or at your local gym.
+Without any advertisements!

 Features:
 - Different workout plans
 - Plans with and without equipment
+- Create your own plan with the existing exercises
-- Detailed descriptions
+- Detailed exercise descriptions
 - Track your progress
-- New workouts weekly
 - No advertisements

 ## Community